St Mary's Church, Portsea: Bells

 In 1764, Lester & Pack of Whitechapel, London, cast a peal of six for the church, hung in the small, Tudor tower the old church possessed.
-When the new church was nearing completion in 1889, four of these bells were transferred from the old tower to become the 2nd, 3rd, 4th and 6th of a "new" ring of eight, accompanied by four newly cast by bells, also by the Whitechapel Bell Foundry.
+When the new church was nearing completion in 1889, four of these bells were transferred from the old tower to become the 2nd, 3rd, 4th and 6th of a "new" ring of eight, accompanied by four newly cast bells, also by the Whitechapel Bell Foundry.
 All eight bells were hung in a new timber frame in the uppermost stage of the tower.
 The tenor bell weighed approximately 16 long hundredweight (810 kilograms) and was in the key of E.

 The "new" ring of eight were first rung on the consecration day, 10 October 1889, by a specially selected band of ringers from across the Diocese of Winchester.
 The "new" ring of eight were considered to have a "remarkable depth of tone", but were highly challenging to ring, even by the experts selected, for the bells were hung some 70 feet (21 metres) above the ringing chamber.
 This caused issues, not just because of the sheer length of "elasticated" rope, but also significant tower movement from the bells being hung so high in it.
 Further complications were caused by less than sympathetic building practices in the belfry, involving the staircase crossing the paths of the ropes.
 The Bell News records in the 26 October 1889 issue that the band were forced to give up their peal attempt due to "sheer exhaustion".

 Many full peals were rung on the bells despite their difficulty, including some of the first "Surprise" methods to be rung in Hampshire.
 By 1932, however, the bells were in a sorry state.
 It become clear neither the fittings nor frame were able to carry on, and so the tower was closed to all ringing until the financial situation presented itself to allow the bells to be restored.
 This was likely to have been for some considerable time, given the poor nature of the parish, had it not been for the intervention of Mr F. Hopkins of the Barron Bell Trust, who offered to gift the cost of recasting and rehanging all eight bells, which was accepted.
 Consequently, the old bells and frame were removed in late 1932, the bells and frame being sent to John Taylor & Co in Loughborough, Leicestershire, for complete recasting and restoration.